Check if you can get Universal Credit

-You can only get Universal Credit if at least one of these applies to you:
+You can only get Universal Credit if at least one of the following applies:

-- you’re old enough to get Pension Credit and you live with a partner who’s below Pension Credit age - check your State Pension age on GOV.UK
+- you’ve reached State Pension age and you live with a partner who’s below State Pension age - check your State Pension age on GOV.UK

-- you’re under 21 (or were under 21 when your course started), not in higher education, and your parents have died or you can’t live with them
+- you’re under 21 (or you turned 21 during your course), not in higher education, and your parents have died or you can’t live with them

 - you’re waiting to return to a course after taking time off because of illness or caring responsibilities

 - you get Attendance Allowance, Disability Living Allowance or Personal Independence Payment and the DWP have said you have ‘limited capability for work’

 - you look after a child under 16, or under 20 if they’re also in full-time education or training

 - you’re a foster parent and have a child living with you

 You can get Universal Credit during full-time education if you live with your partner and they:

 - are also in full-time education, but they’re entitled to Universal Credit while studying